frictionlessdata/frictionless-py/docs/validating-data.md

 ### Resource/Package

-The Resource and Package incapsulate most of information within their descriptor so the amount of additional options is really limited:
+The Resource and Package encapsulate most of information within their descriptor so the amount of additional options is really limited:
 - `basepath`: base path for a resource/package
 - `noinfer`: a flag disabling an infer function call